-Amy is a seasoned litigator with extensive experience handling a wide spectrum of complex litigation matters, including commercial litigation, Federal qui tam actions, products liability, consumer financial services disputes, legal malpractice, and class action litigation.
+Amy is a seasoned litigator with extensive experience handling a wide spectrum of complex litigation matters, including business litigation, Federal qui tam actions, products liability, and litigation impacting the consumer finance industry.

 Outside of her legal practice, Amy continues to play piano and enjoys cooking, watercolor painting, golfing, and woodworking.
 She is fluent in Bahasa Malaysia, Cantonese, Mandarin, and Fujian in addition to English.